Skateboarders are very picky about their gear and like to stick to their favorite brands, board sizes or even the skate store they prefer.

 - Great for: Older skaters

-While magazines may seem like a relic from the past, Thrasher Magazine is still a very popular magazine.
-I recently organized a skateboarding contest and handed out prizes.
+While magazines may seem like a relic from the past, Thrasher Magazine lits up skaters’ eyes.
+I recently organised a skateboarding contest and handed out prizes.
 There was a Thrasher magazine left, so I gave it to a random skater.
 The look on his face was priceless, ‘Really?
 Can I have this?
 Wow, that’s awesome.
 Thanks so much!’.

 If you buy an annual subscription, it often comes with some goodies.